paladin-t/b8/docs/manual.md

 ### Array

 BASIC8 supports array up to 4 dimensions.
 An array can store a set of data that each element can be accessed by an array name and indices.
-An array can hold either real or string data.
+Arrays can hold either real or string data.
 An array must be declared with a `DIM` statement before using it:

 ~~~~~~~~~~bas
 DIM nums(10)
 DIM strs$(2, 5)
 ~~~~~~~~~~

 The naming rule for array identifiers is the same as naming variables, actually all user identifiers in BASIC8 do the same.
 A `DIM` keyword followed with an array identifier, begins with an open bracket and ends with a close bracket.
 Dimensions are separated by commas.
-Array indices begin from zero in BASIC8, therefore `nums(0)` is the first element of array `nums`, it's a little different from other BASIC dialects, but it's more common in most modern programming languages.
-An array index can be a non-negative integer value formed as a constant, a variable with integer or an expression which results an integer; invalid indices cause errors.
+Array indices begin from zero in BASIC8, therefore `nums(0)` is the first element of array `nums`, it's a little different from other BASIC dialects, but more common in most modern programming languages.
+An array index can be a non-negative integer value formed as a constant, a variable with integer or an expression which results in an integer; invalid indices cause errors.

 ## Control structures

 Normal statements execute line by line.
-However you can do more than that with some workflow control structures.
+However, you can do more than that with some workflow control structures.

 ### Conditional

-Conditional structures, with `IF`/`THEN`/`ELSEIF`/`ELSE`/`ENDIF` statements, are used to execute particular code block depending on conditions.
+It's used to execute particular code block depending on conditions, with conditional structures, with `IF`/`THEN`/`ELSEIF`/`ELSE`/`ENDIF` statements.

 It's supported to write conditional `IF` statements in two ways.
 One is single line which the whole conditional block is written in a compact line: